theforeman/foreman-tasks/README.md

 Tasks cleanup
 -------------

-Although, the history of tasks has an auditing value, some kinds of tasks can rapidly increase.
+Although the history of tasks has an auditing value, some kinds of tasks can rapidly increase.
 Therefore, there is a mechanism for cleaning up the tasks which is done by using a rake command.
 When running without any arguments, the tasks are deleted based on the default parameters